deeppavlov/DeepPavlov/docs/integrations/amazon_alexa.rst

 Amazon Alexa integration
 ========================

-DeepPavlov components or skills can be made available for inference via Amazon Alexa.
-Because of Alexa predominantly conversational nature (raw text in, raw text out), the best results can be achieved with components with raw text both in input and output (ODQA, SQuAD, etc.).
+DeepPavlov models can be made available for inference via Amazon Alexa.
+Because of Alexa predominantly conversational nature (raw text in, raw text out), the best results can be achieved with models with raw text both in input and output (ODQA, SQuAD, etc.).

 Also we **highly** recommend you to study `Alexa skills building basics <https://developer.amazon.com/docs/ask-overviews/build-skills-with-the-alexa-skills-kit.html>`__